 Here's a quick explanation and demo:

 We made a custom-designed circuit that needs less than $5.00 of parts – plus we’ve arranged with a company to offer a professionally printed circuit board so you can assemble it like a kit, instead of working out how to build it on prototyping board.
-And the cost of the circuit board is only $7.00, and less if you want more than one.
+The professionally-made board is quite reasonably priced, and can be bought as a bare board where you supply the parts, as a kit with the parts, or assembled (see step 2 for details).

 How it works: The circuit inside the skull is replaced by a small, custom-made board that will respond to “beeps” on an audio track; when the circuit hears a “beep” it turns on the motor in the skull, opening the mouth.